Civlac/SRWLED-Wiki/Connectivity-Issues.md

 * For more reliable connectivity on Android, go into WiFi advanced settings (press 3 dots at top right of WiFi page), and disable 'Switch to mobile data', as well as 'Wi-Fi power saving mode'.
 * In the IP Settings page of WLED, uncheck 'Disable WiFi sleep'.
 * Ensure you have a strong signal to the device.
+* When compiling, make sure you have selected Flash Size as 4MB (FS:2MB OTA:~1019KB)

 **Note:** This page has been brought to you by our Discord friend **@tuantrung2905**.
 Thanks for your continued testing efforts!